keithpotz/Election-Prediction/README.md

 The project is broken down into several key steps:

 1. **Data Collection**:
-   - We use polling data from FiveThirtyEight ( You can find that data yourself [Here](https://github.com/fivethirtyeight/data/tree/master/polls)) to collect historical polling information for different elections.
+   - I used polling data from FiveThirtyEight ( You can find that data yourself [Here](https://github.com/fivethirtyeight/data/tree/master/polls)) to collect historical polling information for different elections.
 (NOTE: I will be adding more resources as time goes on.
 FiveThirtyEight is just a jumping off point.)
    - The raw data is stored in a CSV file, which is then cleaned and processed.

 2. **Data Cleaning**: